-Apparently this is no misconception at all and I landed in a soup of fog and rain and mist that made the runway disappear as though a magician had waved a wand.
-Dublin highlights do include constant rain – except the week I was there.
+It’s not called “rainy Ireland” for nothing.
+Apparently, this is no misconception at all and I landed in a soup of fog and rain and mist that made the runway disappear as though a magician had waved a wand.
+Rain is one of those facts about Dublin, whose highlights do include constant rain – except the week I was there.
 The sun shone brightly, alternating with wet splashes that left me indifferent since I’d heeded good advice and carried an umbrella with me, always.

 I mean, does THIS look like constant rain?

 3. The accent is incomprehensible

 English is not my mother tongue.
 I speak it fluently but when a new accent wriggles by (I can say the same about Australia, NZ, South Africa and Scotland) I can become fainthearted with incomprehension – I strain and stretch, weighing every syllable for familiarity, trying to shape obvious sounds from foreign ones.